Naereen/web-sphinx/runblock.en.rst

 .. runblock:: console

    $ echo "Number of commits per author (on this git repository) :"
-   $ git --no-pager shortlog -sn --all | iconv -c -s -t ascii
+   $ git --no-pager shortlog -sn --all

 A small calendar, showing in ASCII the active days in this git repository (`with this other script <https://bitbucket.org/lbesson/bin/src/master/git-cal>`_, note that `this web-page is a nice looking version of this ASCII "calendar" <https://bitbucket.org/lbesson/web-sphinx/addon/bitbucket-graphs/graphs-repo-page>`_):

 .. runblock:: console

-   $ git-cal --ascii | iconv -c -s -t ascii
+   $ git-cal --ascii

 Adding support for another language: OCaml?